How to use Twinkl Free Resources in Your Homeschool

 We did giggle a lot while Freddie was drawing this!
 He used a tutorial he found online for how to draw a horse and I have to say I think it looks brilliant!
 But we did laugh a lot!

-There are worksheets, test papers, colouring in sheets, topic work, it really is great.
+There are worksheets, test papers, coloring-in sheets, and unit studies, it really is great.

 “Twinkl and their home education team featured this blog among their Best Home Education Bloggers list.”